hay-kot/flint/README.md

 ### Configuration

 The configuration has two areas (1) the `rules` and (2) the `content`.
 The rules is where you define a Key/Value pair of rules where the key is the ID of the rule and the value is the checks to be performed.
 The content is where you define the content to be linted and which rules to apply to it.
+You can write your configuration in YAML, JSON, or TOML, though we recommend YAML is it's the most readable.

 ```yaml
 rules: